coinmetrics/api-client-python/docs/docs/api_client.md

 - `end_time` (`datetime, date, str`): End time of the timeseries.
 Multiple formats of ISO 8601 are supported: 2006-01-20T00:00:00Z, 2006-01-20T00:00:00.000Z, 2006-01-20T00:00:00.123456Z, 2006-01-20T00:00:00.123456789Z, 2006-01-20, 20060120
 - `start_inclusive` (`bool`): Flag to define if start timestamp must be included in the timeseries if present.
 True by default.
 - `end_inclusive` (`bool`): Flag to define if end timestamp must be included in the timeseries if present.
 True by default.
+- `granularity` (`str - one of raw, 1m, 1h, and 1d`): Downsampling granularity of market implied volatility.
+Supported values are raw, 1m, 1h, and 1d.
 - `timezone` (`str`): timezone of the start/end times in db format for example: "America/Chicago".
 Default value is "UTC".
 For more details check out API documentation page.
 - `limit_per_market` (`int`): How many entries _per market_ the result should contain.